AgatheSenellart/MultiVae/paper/paper.md

 # Summary

 In recent years, there has been a major boom in the development of multimodal machine learning models.
-Among open topics, representation (fusion) and genera- tion of multimodal data are very active fields of research.
-Recently, Multimodal Variational Autoencoders (VAEs) have been attracting growing interest for both tasks, thanks to their versatility, scalability, and interpretability as probabilistic latent variable models.
-They are also particularly interesting models in the partially observed setting, as most of them can learn even with missing data.
+Among open topics, representation (fusion) and generation of multimodal data are very active fields of research.
+Recently, Multimodal
+Variational Autoencoders (VAEs) have been attracting growing interest for both tasks, thanks to their versatility, scalability, and interpretability as probabilistic latent variable models.
+They are also particularly interesting models in the *partially observed* setting, as most of them can learn even with missing data.
-This last point makes them particularly interesting for research fields such as the medical field, where missing data are commonplace.
+This last point makes them particularly interesting for research fields such as the medical field, where missing data are commonplace[@antelmi:2019, @aguila:poe].

 In this article, we present
 MultiVae, an open-source Python library for bringing together unified implementations of multimodal VAEs.
 It has been designed for easy, customizable use of these models on fully or partially observed data.
-This library also facilitates the development and benchmarking of new algorithms by integrating several popular datasets, variety of evaluation metrics and tools for monitoring and sharing models.
+This library also facilitates the development and benchmarking of new algorithms by integrating several benchmark datasets, a variety of evaluation metrics and tools for monitoring and sharing models.

-# Multimodal Variational Autoencoders
+## Multimodal Variational Autoencoders

 In Multimodal Machine Learning, two goals are generally targeted:
 (1) Learn a shared representation from multiple modalities;